 Even if extrinsic existence may account for non-substantial particulars, it is less clear whether, and if so how, it can do so for so-called 'secondary' qualities of external objects, such as colours, odours, tastes and textures, and so-called 'response-dependent' properties, such as normative, chromatic and locational properties.
 The distinction between primary and secondary qualities lies at the heart of the scientific world-view, and motivated its first incorporation, the mechanist philosophies of the 17th century.
 Despite its huge importance, the characterisation itself has proved surprisingly elusive; what lies at the bottom of the distinction between properties such as extension, size, shape, motion and position on the one hand and colour, taste, odour, heat, cold etc. on the other?
 (The distinction itself is controversial, I would not, for example, include sounds on the list.)
 It is often said that primary qualities are primary in the order of explanation, where the notion of 'explanation' in play here is of a distinctively ontological kind.
 Secondary qualities, the hypothesis to be explored says, are grounded in primary qualities - they are perspectival manifestations of the latter, part of reality, but not themselves fundamental.
 Such a conception in terms of relative fundamentality helps elucidate, in my view, the connections between secondary qualities and representation, in particular perspectival self-location perceptual content and moral judgments (cf. above).
 But it remains to be worked out.
 The special case of colours, and the very interesting Aristotelian conception of them, has occupied me since 2005 and has been treated more fully in 2017.
 I have some work on this in the context of pinning down similarities and differences between the general Kantian account of appearances and the response-dependence of phenomenal properties (the so-called "secondary quality analogy") in 2017 and 2018 (cf. above), but much more work has to be done.

 One problem is that we cannot simply apply the "lessons" of the recently very fashionable "grounding" debate to the case at issue.
 This debate, though it is potentially interesting (and, together with my Geneva colleagues, I bear some responsibility for having induced it in the first case), suffers from a number of important deficiencies and blindspots.
 It has led to, and is often conducted against the backdrop of, a largely sterile occupation with meta-metaphysics (as if there were any general criteria of theory choice in philosophy!) - cf. my still incomplete (but prematurely circulated) draft "Meta-metametaphysics: Saving Metaphysics from Metametaphysics", presented at the eidos colloquium in Neuchâtel on the 3rd of December 2014.
 More importantly, it fails to distinguish a number of different relations (cf. my presentations on grounding in 2008, 2011 and 2012) and makes unwarranted assumptions about the "logic" of grounding itself - in particular, it is generally assumed that grounding "bottoms out", is well-founded (cf. below).
 "Essence and Existence", first presented at the "10 years of eidos" conference in Geneva and then again in Ligerz, is an (unfortunately still a somewhat inchoate) attempt to articulate what I think is wrong about the grounding debate, arguing, roughly, that things are more complicated than they are taken to be.
 I distinguish two different grounding relations and argue that they interact quite differently with essence.
 This should become a criticism of both Fine's "Unified Grounds" and of the Correia/Skiles account in terms of `generalised identity', but it's not quite there yet.
+The latest result are "Grounding, Essence and Existence" (5th of June 2018, recording) and "Two Types of Grounding", (12th of September 2019, part recording).

 For quite some time, I have been working on a book on relations, arguing that even though they are not reducible to monadic propertie, relationality is not a fundamental feature of reality.
 Even though relational predications are indispensable, for both logical and metaphysical reasons, their truthmakers are structural, not relational facts.
 Relations - qualitative entities that have a direction and order their particulars – are not, and cannot be, fundamental.
 At the fundamental level of reality we do not find relations, but pure, irreducible and nonrelational structure.
 Russell's famous arguments in the Principles do indeed rule out what he calls ‘monadism’ (the claim that every relational predication is equivalent to predications of only monadic predicates), but they fall short of refuting 'monism’: relational predications may be made true by monadic properties of wholes – and indeed are, if there are no fundamental relations.